OpenSpace/openspace.github.io/docs/users/content/profiles/index.md

 ## What are profiles
 A profile is the container in which the content lives.
-Select a premade profile of example a specific mission, or build your own by adding which ever content, keybindings, etc. as you like.
+Select a premade profile of for example a specific mission, or build your own by adding which ever content, keybindings, etc. as you like.

 Here is a list of profiles: